A Weekly Collaborative Writing & Performance Series for ALL!

 Each week we will feature an OTP Playwright who will select writing prompts from YOUR suggestions.
 Playwrights and members of our community will write short, 1-2 minute pieces, and then our featured Playwright will choose some of their favorites for OTP Actors to perform digitally.
 Through this series, we are excited to share your voice while celebrating our collaborative spirit before eventually bringing these writings to our stage later this year.

-UPDATE: Our 2020 Sprint Session of Community Write has Come to a close, check in soon for updates coming later in 2020.
-See our Spring submissions and performances below!
+UPDATE: Our current session of Community Write has Come to a close, check in soon for updates!

 HOW IT WORKS